code-of-conduct-for-business-ethics-in-demant

 76%

-Conducted Business Ethics Days to further educate our champions on business ethics compliance
+Business Ethics Days further educates our champions on business ethics compliance

 Launch of e-learning for global Code of Conduct and Whistleblower scheme – in 11 languages